John Strange Winter: Career

 In 1891, she started a penny weekly magazine, Golden Gates; in 1892 the title was altered to Winter's Weekly, and in its first issues it launched the career of Nora Vynne.
 The magazine continued until 1895, but in 1896, the health of her husband and of her youngest daughter made residence at the seaside imperative, and Dieppe became her home until 1901, when she returned to London, retaining a house at Dieppe for summer residence until 1909.
 She wrote enthusiastic articles about Dieppe which greatly increased its popularity.
 The municipality presented her with a diamond ring in recognition of her services to the town.

 Well known in journalistic circles, she was first president of the Writers' Club (1892), and was president of the Society of Women Journalists (1901–03).

+In 1903, she started a cosmetics business selling goods including face powders and paper marquise, under the name J. S. W. Preparations.
+She promoted this cosmetics line with the book Comely Woman.

 Mrs. Stannard died, from complications following an accident, on 13 December 1911 at York House, Hurlingham, Putney.
-She was cremated and the ashes interred at Woking crematorium.
+She was cremated and the ashes interred at Woking Crematorium.
 Notwithstanding her many activities, she left only £547.
 She was the subject of a biography, John Strange Winter: a volume of personal record (1916) by Oliver Bainbridge, with a foreword by General Sir Alfred Turner.